Developers of eLearning content often add game elements, such as levels, points, or leaderboards, to their training.

 Good gamification engages learners

 If gamification is done well — meaningful game elements are added to relevant content — adult learners will spend more time with the content.
-They will engage more deeply and more often — and this spaced repetition will build their mastery and long-term retention.
+They will engage more deeply and more often — and this spaced repetition will build their mastery and long-term knowledge retention.
 All that game playing adds up, over time, to real, lasting learning.

 Learn more about how gamification can motivate your learners.
 Download our white paper Gamifying Microlearning … Without the Games today.